 Continuing Professional Development

-This in-depth 12 day programme is provided for counsellors and psychotherapists or those offering in-depth support who wish to enhance their understanding and skills in working with adolescent and adult clients who have experienced childhood sexual abuse, rape, sexual assault and sexual harassment.
+This in-depth 12-day training programme is provided for counsellors and psychotherapists or those offering in-depth support who wish to enhance their understanding and skills in working with adolescent and adult clients who have experienced childhood sexual abuse, rape, sexual assault and sexual harassment.
 It is run in six two day modules on Wednesdays and Thursdays.

 The programme is designed to validate, enhance and develop the existing knowledge, understanding and skills of participants when working with these issues, and to allow those working in specialised areas, such as addiction, to feel equipped to deal with issues of sexual violence appropriately as they arise with their clients.
 The learning is relevant also to working with clients who have experienced other trauma.

-The training programme is informed by trauma therapy, attachment theory, neurobiology, mindful self awareness, sensorimotor psychotherapy, body centred psychotherapy and other theories and methodologies.
+The training programme is informed by trauma theory, attachment theory, neurobiology, mindful self-awareness, sensorimotor psychotherapy, body centred psychotherapy and other theories and methodologies.
 It is intended and taught as a practical in-service training focussed very much on the work with the client.

 Venue: Dublin Rape Crisis Centre, 70 Lower Leeson Street, Dublin 2.

 Comprehensive written handouts are provided with this training programme to support the learning and to act as an ongoing resource

 - Societal beliefs and attitudes concerning sexual violence and how these compound the impact on people who have experienced sexual violence